-She considers herself a full time family manager, who now has the added benefit of working from home as a professional blogger.
+She considers herself a full time family manager, who now works from home as a blogger, author, speaker.
 She writes about her never-ending pursuit of balancing it all at her personal lifestyle blog: Balancing Beauty and Bedlam, as well as her food blog, 10 Minute Dinners.

 In 2011, Jen desired to bring the blog topics that she wrote about straight to her readers in real life.
 With that vision and dream, she launched the Becoming Conference and approximately 600 women attended their inaugural year.